litestar-org/litestar/docs/usage/middleware/index.rst

 .. seealso::

-   If you're coming from Starlette / FastAPI, take a look at the :ref:`section on middleware <migration/fastapi:Middleware>` in the migration guide.
+    If you're coming from Starlette / FastAPI, take a look at the migration guide:

+    * :ref:`Migration - FastAPI/Starlette - Middlewares <migration/fastapi:Middleware>`

 .. toctree::